rafabene/devops-demo/kubernetes/Readme.md

   _Note that if the Status is "Pending" it could be that the Pod still downloading the Docker image like explained on Troubleshooting_

+  Scale the number of pods:

+    cluster/kubectl.sh scale --replicas=3 rc wildfly-replication-controller

 6. Check at /mod_cluster_manager page that Wildfly was registered at modcluster

-7. Access the application

-Execute:

-    open http://127.0.0.1/ticket-monster/  #For Linux containers

-8. You can stop some servers (frontend, backend or database) and check the application behaviour
+7. You can stop some servers (frontend, backend or database) and check the application behaviour

 Execute: